If you are just after the quick answer, our personal selection for the best long range baby monitor is the Philips Avent SCD630/37.

 In This Post:

-Essential Features for Long Range Reception
+Essential Features of a Long Range Baby Monitor

 Range Of Reception